murexrobotics/docs/src/elec/onboarding/welcome.md

 ## MUREX-specific Terms

+- PCB Terminology:
   - Carrier - Byran Huang '25: Powered by a Raspberry Pi CM4, acting as the control hub for the ROV.
 Learn more [here](../boards/carrier.md)
   - ESC Carrier - Celine Zhang '26: TODO
   - Power Board - Max Liu '26: TODO
-- ESC - Byran Huang '25: TODO
+  - ESC - Byran Huang '25: Powered by RP2040s, acting as the driving board for controlling the thrusters.
+They handle a lot of current.
+Learn more [here](../boards/ecs.md)
   - LVX - RAKWireless: TODO
+- Conversational Terminology:
+  - Altan: the magic word to yell when the code does not work as expected.
+Duration only lasts for the 23-24 and 24-25 season.
+  - Throwing: when somebody makes an accidental mistake that results in unwanted circumstances.
+  - Calcs: not calculus (although it can be).
+It simply refers to any important calculation/verification that is necessary for a circuit, such as: trace thickness of a power network, impedance calculations for a high frequency trace, voltage drop across a system, or even just a simple calculation of whether a resistor will blow up given a expected load.
 - MORE TODOs

 ## Writing Docs